Harnack Inequalities for McKean-Vlasov SDEs Driven by Subordinate Brownian Motions

 for $f\in C_b^2(\R^d)$.

 The first contribution of the present paper is the existence and uniqueness of the solution to \eqref{E1}, see Theorem \ref{TEU} below.
-To this end, we shall follow the iteration argument used in \cite{HRW, W16}; moreover, we need to bound the moment for solutions to L\'{e}vy-driven (distribution independent) SDEs with one-sided Lipschitz continuous drift.
-We are also interested in ergodicity for \eqref{E1}.
-Differently from \cite{LMW}, where exponential ergodicity in the $L^1$-Wasserstein distance was considered, our result on ergodicity in this paper applies to the $L^\theta$-Wasserstein distance possibly with $\theta\geq1$.
+To this end, we shall follow the iteration argument used in \cite{ W16}; moreover, we need to bound the moment for solutions to L\'{e}vy-driven (distribution independent) SDEs with one-sided Lipschitz continuous drift.

-Following the line of \cite{HRW}, we are able to describe nonlinear FPKEs via the corresponding McKean-Vlasov SDEs driven by L\'{e}vy processes; more precisely, a one-to-one correspondence will be presented, see Theorem \ref{T1.1} below.
-This allows us to establish regularity estimates for nonlinear FPKEs.

-The dimension-free Harnack inequality, initialed in \cite{Wan97}, has become an efficient tool in stochastic analysis, and it can be used to study the strong Feller property, heat kernel estimates, transportation-cost inequalities, hyperboundedness, and many more; we refer to the monograph by F.-Y. Wang \cite[Subsection 1.4.1]{Wbook} for an in-depth explanation of its applications.
+The dimension-free Harnack inequality, initialized in \cite{Wan97}, has become an efficient tool in stochastic analysis, and it can be used to study the strong Feller property, heat kernel estimates, transportation-cost inequalities, hyperboundedness, and many more; we refer to the monograph by F.-Y. Wang \cite[Subsection 1.4.1]{Wbook} for an in-depth explanation of its applications.

 To establish Harnack inequality for McKean-Vlasov SDEs with jumps, we will restrict ourselves to the special case $Z_t=W_{S_t}$, where $W=\{W_t\}_{t\geq 0}$ is a standard Brownian motion on $\R^d$, and $S=\{S_t\}_{t\geq 0}$ is a subordinator independent of $W$.
 Then the equation \eqref{E1} reduces to \beq \d X_t=b(t,X_t,\L_{X_t})\,\d t+\sigma(t)\,\d W_{S_t}. \end{equation} We will adopt absolutely continuous path to approximate the path of $S$ as in \cite{WW,ZXC,DH}, and, as it turns out, this will be crucial for our study.
 As before (see e.g. \cite{WW, DH}), a coupling argument and the Girsanov theorem will also be used.